ArduPilot/ardupilot_wiki/dev/source/docs/soaring-sitl-with-xplane.rst

       :target: ../_images/Loading_SITL_params_via_MP.jpg

    .. warning::
       ArduPilot's parameters largely determine how an aircraft behaves, and setting them correctly is very important.
 This is especially true for :ref:`soaring-specific <soaring>` parameters.
-Failure to choose appropriate values for them can cause a sailplane to miss all thermals or try to catch a thermal where there is none.
+Failure to choose appropriate values for them can cause a sailplane to miss all thermals or repeatedly try to catch a thermal where there is none.
 Refer to `the instructions for calculating these parameters <http://ardupilot.org/plane/docs/soaring.html#tune-the-tecs>`_ for your sailplane model.

    If everything has worked correctly so far, you should see the Cygwin window where you launched SITL start getting filled with notifications of the kind ``Data rate: 19.9 FPS  Frame rate:466.9 FPS``, like so: